 - a. grade level(s)

 - b. age of students

-- c. content area
+- c. content area or course name

 - d. instructional setting (in-person, online synchronous, hybrid)

 - e. resources and materials you have access to and plan to use in the lesson

 - f. number of students:

 - i. total number of students (whole class)

-- ii. number of identified English learners
+- ii. number of identified heritage language learners

-- iii. number of students with an Individualized Education Program (IEP)\
+- iii. number of students with an Individualized Education Program (IEP)

-- iv. number of students with a 504 plan\
+- iv. number of students with a 504 plan

-- v. number of students identified for Gifted and Talented Education (GATE)\
+- v. number of students identified for Gifted and Talented Education (GATE)

-- \Include a note if IEP/504/GATE goals/plans are not applicable for your students given their age (e.g., TK-3 classroom).

-- g. dual-language setting, if applicable; indicate setting and language of instruction:
+- g. dual-language setting, if applicable; indicate whether setting is:

 - bilingual

 - one-way immersion

 - two-way immersion